 ‘Beautiful artists models and a beastly killer!’

-House of Horrors is a 1945 American horror movie directed by Jean Yarborough (She-Wolf of London; The Creeper; Hillbillys in a Haunted House) from a screenplay by George Bricker (Pillow of Death; She-Wolf of London) and story by Dwight V. Babcock (Dead Man’s Eyes; The Jungle Captive) for Universal Pictures.
+House of Horrors is a 1946 released American horror movie directed by Jean Yarbrough (She-Wolf of London; The Creeper; Hillbillys in a Haunted House) from a screenplay written by George Bricker (Pillow of Death; She-Wolf of London) and story by Dwight V. Babcock (Dead Man’s Eyes; The Jungle Captive) for Universal Pictures.

 It was filmed in September 1945 as Murder Mansion.
 The British release was retitled Joan Medford is Missing (the ‘H’ word being taboo) and it was also released in the USA as The Sinister Shadow.

 The film stars Rondo Hatton (previously in The Pearl of Death; The Jungle Captive; The Spider Woman Strikes Back), Robert Lowery (The Mummy’s Ghost; The Monster and the Ape), Virginia Grey (Unknown Island; Target Earth), Bill Goodwin, Martin Kosleck (The Mummy’s Curse; The Frozen Ghost; The Flesh Eaters), Alan Napier (The Uninvited; Isle of the Dead; The Mole People), Virginia Christine (The Mummy’s Curse; Invasion of the Body Snatchers; Billy the Kid Versus Dracula).

 An entire series of Creeper movies had apparently been planned by Universal Pictures, with this being the first, and The Brute Man being the second.
 However, the sudden death of Rondo Hatton prevented any future pictures from being made.